Why MAL Beats MQL for Enterprise Demand Gen (and How to Operationalize It)

 That filter is MAL.

-“We’ve done enough work to confirm this is worth a sales conversation.”
+MAL (Marketing Accepted Lead) is the stage where marketing says: “We’ve done enough work to confirm this is worth a sales conversation.”

 For enterprise demand gen teams, MAL often beats MQL because it forces what modern buying committees require: stakeholder relevance, real need, timing, and a path to a next step—not just activity.